veandco/go-sdl2/README.md

 SDL2 binding for Go
 ===================
 go-sdl2 is a straightforward Go wrapper for SDL2.

+Where makes sense, it'll use methods instead of functions (such as window.UpdateSurface() or surface.Free() instead of sdl.UpdateWindowSurface(window) or sdl.FreeSurface(surface)).

 Requirements
 ============